contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/tutorials/05_github.md

 GitHub is a social coding platform that hosts Git repositories.

-The APISpark GitHub Wrapper is a type of File Store that wraps the content of a GitHub repository.
+The Restlet Cloud GitHub Wrapper is a type of File Store that wraps the content of a GitHub repository.
 This content can then be manipulated directly via the wrapper, or imported into a web API and exposed for consumption.

 <h1 class="iconed" id="toc_0"><i class="fa fa-flag-checkered"></i>Requirements</h1>